senner007/jumbleScramblePluginPointer/readme.txt

 + Callback function after animation on remove method
 + Automatically remove and prepend items to containers to prevent overflow (cutOff option)
 + Multiple instances of jumbleScramble on the same page
++ reLayout method is added to allow repositioning and updates to position data in object instances.
+Can be fired after window resize event(which is also fired on orientation change on mobile devices)
++ No longer uses jquery plugin structure.
+Instantiate object using new keyword.
+Ex var myList = new JumbleScramble(divElem, options)

 Fixed:
 + allow dragging and dropping over other instances - Fixed